 While you may be tempted to just hire a couple of middle-managers to take care of different sections of your business, there are a few strategies that are tried and true for businesses regardless of industry, here are some of them!

-- 3: Strategic hiring & Outsourcing – While you may already be outsourcing some of your more technical tasks such as accounting and legal tasks, is there anything else you can be outsourcing to save yourself and your employees time?
+- Strategic hiring & Outsourcing – While you may already be outsourcing some of your more technical tasks such as accounting or legal tasks like online mediation, is there anything else you can be outsourcing to save yourself and your employees time?
 Content writing, SEO, photography, recruitment and customer service are just some of the tasks that can be outsourced to firms or virtual assistants.
 Doing so adds another layer of leverage onto your company’s time and enables you to focus on the finer details of growing your business

 These are just some of the strategies you can implement.
 The most important thing to bear in mind when scaling however, is whether your business can handle it.
 Spending a lot of money on scaling before you can afford it is a sure fire way to lose all your hard-earned profits!
 Scale carefully and think of how you can leverage the most time and money throughout!